OguzhanCOG/NeuralFusionIII/README.md

 CoT built in.
 Designed fundamentally to question everything, plan out responses, predict user reaction, cross-reference, search online, and research before answering.
 A truly proactive reasoning engine.

 Sentiment Stability.
 Baked in at the architectural level: Concise when needed, thorough and pedantic when required.
 No more lengthy essays for simple confirmations.
 No more clichéd words like "delve" or "excited".
+This leads to a better intuition of what you mean, interpreting subtle nuances or implicit expectations with excellent emotional quotient.

 ContextRefresh Preview.
 For when it absolutely matters, a true sentinel meta-network.
 No more missed context, forgotten instructions, or nonsensical outputs.
 Sanity checks are a thing of the past.